-Note: With the exception of "Other stations", RR victory points are cumulative.
+Note: With the exception of "Other stations", RR victory points are cumulative and inclusive of the last station on the line.
 Thus, if the only station which the Confederates destroys is the one in Alexandria, the South would receive 20 victory points: 10 for cutting the rail line between the Rappahannock and Alexandria, 5 for cutting the rail line between Front Royal and Alexandria, 2 for cutting the rail line between Leesburg and Alexandria and 3 for destroying Alexandria station.
 On the other hand, if the Confederate only player destroys Manassas Station the South would receive 7 for cutting the RR to Rappahannock and 5 for cutting the RR to Front Royal but not an additional point for the destruction of "Other Stations in Virginia north hexes xx15

-4) DESTRUCTION OF STRATEGIC STRUCTURES
+4) DESTRUCTION OF STRATEGIC STRUCTURES / OCCUPATION OF WASHINGTON, DC